mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 choose(x, y)
 ```

 ^ And if optionals are composable, then shouldn't results be too?
-Afterall they are just a slight generalization of optionals where instead of modeling the absence of something as a void value you model it with a proper error.
+Afterall they are just a slight generalization of optionals.

 ^ Here we have defined a function that simply picks the first successful result passed in.